StevenMicheletti/poolparty/README.md

 - THREADZ=(integer; required) the number of threads to use when multi-threading and parallel processing is available
 - BQUAL=(integer; required) minimum PHRED base quality for trimming raw reads
+- MAPQ=(integer; required) minimum MAPQ score to retain an alignment
+- SNPQ=(integer; required) minimum bcftools snp QUAL score to retain a SNP
 - MINLENGTH=(integer; required) minimum length a fastq read can be trimmed to before discarding
 - INWIN=(integer; required) the indel window size (bp) for masking SNPS around an indel
-- MAPQ=(integer; required) minimum MAPQ score to retain an alignment
-- SNPQ=(integer; required) minimum bcftools snp QUAL score to retain a SNP
 - MAF=(float; required) minimum global minor allele frequency to retain a SNP
 - KMEM=(string; required) maximum memory allocation for java packages.
-Value will vary based on system.
+Value will vary based on system
 - MINDP=(integer; required) minimum global coverage needed to retain a SNP

 #### Run-types